jindian/linux_note/linux_startup/start_kernel_part_X.md

 (gdb)
 ```

-* Create a symlink for /proc/net, it links to /proc/self/net
+* Create a symlink for /proc/net which links to /proc/self/net, register a network namespace subsystem

 ```
 proc_root_init () at fs/proc/root.c:121